ajavamind/rca-studio2/README.md

 The hardware design was elegant and relatively simple.

 Games were slow for three reasons:
-1. Interpreter pseudo code overhead
+1. No game instruction execution occurs during screen update cycles.
+The screen draw update uses 50% of the CDP1802 processor time.
-2. Drawing graphics with software instructions without hardware assistance (for example, no hardware sprite graphics)
+2. Decoding interpreter pseudo code.
-3. No game instruction execution during screen update cycles.
+3. Drawing graphics with software instructions without hardware assistance (for example, no hardware sprite graphics).

-Due to its operating speed and keyboard input, the Studio II system was better suited for puzzles and card games, rather than action games.
+Due to its operating speed and keyboard input, in my opinion, the Studio II system was better suited for puzzles and card games, rather than action games.

 ## Documents